School of Humanities and Sciences

 Associate Professor of History

-Press received his B.A. from Vanderbilt University and his A.M. and Ph.D. from Harvard University.
+Press graduated with a B.A. from Vanderbilt University and an A.M. and Ph.D. from Harvard University.
 He taught at Harvard and Vanderbilt before coming to Stanford.
 His research interests include European sovereignty, international relations, and commodity networks.

 • Robert N. Proctor